speedy-lex/FairPlay-Website/README.md

 - `src/lib/recommend.ts` – suggestion algorithm combining user theme preferences and video ratings
 - `src/app` – Next.js root layout and global styles

+## Public API

+The application exposes a public API under `/api/v1`.
+Currently the following endpoint is available:
+- `GET /api/v1/videos` – list all uploaded videos

 Videos can have several tags.
 When uploading, type `/` in the tag field to get suggestions based on existing tags.

 Feel free to adapt and extend this project for your own needs.